 Are there any clever tricks to make the maths easier?
 [Divide one of the sides by two before multiplying]

 - Get students to record a rule for the area of right angled triangles in their own words.
-Hopefully the students will see that the area of any right angled triangle is equal to the area of the rectangle with the same base and height divided by two.
+Students may see that the area of any right angled triangle is equal to the area of the rectangle with the same base and height divided by two.
 Get them to record the statement “For right angled triangles, area equals half base times height.”
-Ensure that they can see that this means the same thing.

 In this session students draw non right angled triangles, and experiment with finding their area.